EPFL-Center-for-Imaging/yolo-workshop/docs/sections/training.md

 - Training and validation loss curves.
 - A record of the training parameters.

-Most importantly, you should be able to locate a `weights` subfolder in the training outputs.
+Most importantly, there should be a `weights` subfolder in the training outputs.
 It should contain two model weight files in PyTorch format:

 - **`best.pt`**: The model weights from the epoch with the best validation score.
 - **`last.pt`**: The model weights from the final training epoch.